codethesaurus/docs/docs/thesaurus/index.md

 After you save that file, go make a new subdirectory with same name in `web/thesauruses/`.
 From there, copy one or more of the files in `web/thesauruses/_meta` into the language subdirectory.
 From there you should be good to implement those features in that concept file!

-## Contributing your changes
+## Contributing Your Changes

 First, thank you for offering to help with Code Thesaurus!
 The maintainers are very appreciative of this work you are doing!

 Second, create a pull request (PR) with your changes.
-Any meta langauge information should be made in separate PRs from language implementation changes.
+Any meta language information should be made in separate PRs from language implementation changes.

 Third, make a pull request against Code Thesaurus's main branch.
-(Your branch may be named whatever.)
+(Your branch can be named whatever you like.)

 As you write up your pull request, please be specific about the changes you have made.
+The provided PR template should help.
 Make sure the PR has a good title and in the description it talks about the changes that were made and the expected results of the changes.
 This is to ensure it can be tested properly by the maintainers.

 The maintainers will review your PR and probably make constructive suggestions.
 This is not a reflection on your development skills but rather just to ensure compatibility with other languages or other parts of the system.
 You may need to make additional changes based on that feedback.
 But similarly you may also have ideas or your own considerations on how you did things, so you should share those in the PR or in comments too!
-It should be a team effort.
+It's a group effort!

 Then finally, the maintainers can merge in your changes.
-And then congrats!
+Congrats!
 You are now a part of Code Thesaurus history!